Pine Mountain Settlement School

 Go to ARCHITECTURAL PLANNING FOR BUILDINGS – A TALK BY M.R.
-HOOK for the complete transcription of M.R.
-Hook’s speech.
+HOOK for the complete transcription of Mary Rockwell Hook’s speech.

-Mary Hook was intrigued by the Pine Mountain Settlement School proposal.
-After her journey to the Pine Mountain valley, she was at once enchanted by the enthusiasm of Pettit and de Long, but, more, she was enchanted by the land.
+Mary R. Hook was intrigued by the Pine Mountain Settlement School proposal.
+After her initial journey to the Pine Mountain valley, she was at once enchanted by the enthusiasm of Pettit and de Long, but, more, she was enchanted by the land.
 She continued under the spell of the rugged land in all her planning.

 Ethel de Long in her first Dear Friends Letter, 1913, describes much of the clearing activity during the first year